The Simulator: Understanding Adaptive Sampling in the Moderate-Confidence Regime: Preliminaries

 \subsection{Sharper Multiple-Hypothesis Lower Bounds~}

-In contrast to the oracle lower bounds, the active PAC learning literature (e.g., binary classification) leverages classical tools like Fano's inequality with packing arguments \citep{castro2008minimax,raginsky2011lower} and other measures of class complexity such as the disagreement coefficient \citep{hanneke2009theoretical}.
-Because these arguments consider multiple hypotheses simultaneously, they can capture effects which the worst-case binary-hypothesis oracle lower bounds like Equation~\ref{OracleBound1} can miss, and the considerable gap between two-way and multiple tests is well-known in the passive setting \citep{tsybakov2009introduction}.
-Unfortunately, existing techniques which capture this multiple-hypothesis complexity lead to coarse, worst- or average-case lower bounds for adaptive problems because they rely on constructions which are either artificially symmetric, or are highly pessimistic \citep{castro2008minimax,raginsky2011lower,kalyanakrishnan2012pac}.
+In contrast to change-of-measure type lower bounds like Proposition~\ref{KaufmanDeltaMAB}, the active PAC learning literature (e.g., binary classification) leverages classical tools like Fano's inequality with packing arguments \citep{castro2008minimax,raginsky2011lower} and other measures of class complexity such as the disagreement coefficient \citep{hanneke2009theoretical}.
+Because these arguments consider multiple hypotheses simultaneously, they can capture effects which the worst-case binary-hypothesis oracle lower bounds like Equation~\ref{OracleBound1} can miss.

+While the considerable gap between two-way and multiple tests is well-known in the passive setting \citep{tsybakov2009introduction}, existing techniques which capture this multiple-hypothesis complexity lead to coarse, worst- or average-case lower bounds for adaptive problems because they rely on constructions which are either artificially symmetric, or are highly pessimistic \citep{castro2008minimax,raginsky2011lower,kalyanakrishnan2012pac}.
 Moreover, the constructions rarely shed insights on \emph{why} active learning algorithms seem to avoid paying the costs for multiple hypotheses that would occur in the passive setting, e.g. the folk theorem: ``active learning removes log factors'' \citep{castro2014adaptive}.

-As a first step towards understanding these effects, we prove the first instance-based lower bound which sheds light on why active learning is able to effective reduce the number of hypotheses it needs to distinguish.
-To start, we prove a qualitative result for a simplified problem, using a novel reduction to Fano's inequality via the simulator: \begin{theorem} Let $\Alg$ be $1/8$-correct, consider a game with best arm $\nu_1$ and $n-1$ arms of measure $\nu_2$.
+As a first step towards understanding these effects, we prove the first instance-based lower bound which sheds light on why active learning is able to effectively reduce the number of hypotheses it needs to distinguish.
+To start, we prove a qualitative result for a simplified problem, using a novel reduction to Fano's inequality via the simulator.
+The following theorem is proved in Appendix~\ref{sec:proof_of_best_arm_subset}: \begin{theorem} Let $\Alg$ be $1/8$-correct, consider a game with best arm $\nu_1$ and $n-1$ arms of measure $\nu_2$.
 Let $S_m := \{a \in [n]: N_a(T) > \frac{1}{16}(\KL(\nu_1,\nu_2) + \KL(\nu_2,\nu_1)) \log\frac{n}{2^{16}m} \}$.
 Then